davison/ha-sinkhole/stats-collector/README.md

           cloud_api_token: glc_eyJvIjoiDPU5M...UAd2rzdd4yIn12
 ```

 To find the first two values, log in to your grafana UI with an admin account and open **Connections > Data sources** and select your prometheus service (on the free tier it will be named `grafanacloud-yourusername-prom`).
 The URL you need is in the `Connection` section, labeled `Prometheus server URL`.
-Copy ONLY the hostnmae into the `cloud_instance` config item in your inventory as shown above, don't include the `https://` or anything after the hostname.
+Copy ONLY the hostname into the `cloud_instance` config item in your inventory as shown above, don't include the `https://` or anything after the hostname.

 The value of the `cloud_user` is in the section below named `Authentication`, it's labeled `User` and will be a 6-8 digit integer.